mrnguyener21/FInancial_Tool_Web_App/README.md

     -title will be financialTools
 -at  the bottom create a quick layout with a description for each calculator -make rent chart no show unless inputs are filled in

+-create a folder for all the formulas called util and transfer the formula over -check out material ui's input to see if it works well